A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Introduction

 \section{Introduction}

-Cyber-vulnerabilities of devices, networks, or other kinds of Information and Communication Technologies (ICTs) can generate system failures or pave the way for different types of cyber-attacks, including denial-of-service, malware injection, and data exfiltration.
-These incidents can also be enhanced by social engineering, with secondary cascading effects in complex ICTs (system-of-systems, see e.g. \cite{Fortino2020}) that can compromise or interrupt service supply, undermining the operational continuity of critical infrastructures.
+Cyber-vulnerabilities of devices, networks, or other information and communication technologies (ICTs) can generate system failures or pave the way for different types of cyber-attacks, including denial-of-service, malware injection, and data exfiltration.
+Social engineering can also enhance these incidents, while cascading effects in complex ICTs or systems-of-systems \citep{Fortino2020} can compromise or interrupt service supply, undermining the operational continuity of critical infrastructures.
+In turn, cyber-incidents lead to economic losses, safety risks, reputational damage, and violations of personal rights such as privacy, the right-to-be-anonymous, and the proper use of personal or sensitive data.
+The effect of these damages is not always measurable due to the intangible nature of social and reputational effects and the lack of high-quality data, which are often kept secret to prevent additional reputational issues \citep{Giudici2021}.

-New vulnerabilities are emerging from the increasing number of connections among digital systems, now including personal devices, sensors, (computational or storage) cloud services, and even vehicles \citep{Barletta2023}, which represent an access point to other information systems through privilege escalation; the latter amplifies the severity of cyber-vulnerabilities and represents a weakness when local access points may lead to violations of classified information at the national level, as is the case of public administration \citep{Catalano2021}.
+New vulnerabilities emerge from the increasing number of connections between digital systems, which now include personal devices, Internet-of-Things (IoT) sensors, cloud computing or storage services, and even vehicles \citep{Barletta2023}, which represent access points to other information systems through privilege escalation.
+The latter amplifies the severity of cyber-vulnerabilities and represents a weakness when local access points may lead to violations of classified information at the national level, as in the case of public administration \citep{Catalano2021}.

-Cyber-incidents lead to economic losses, risks to safety, reputational damage, and violation of personal rights such as privacy, right-to-be-anonymous, and proper use of personal or sensitive data.
-The effect of these damages is not always measurable, due to the intangible nature of social and reputational effects and the lack of high-quality data, which are often kept secret to prevent additional reputational issues \citep{Giudici2021}.